bcgov/queue-management/appointment-booking/README.md

 npm run start
 ```

 The `/locations` route is prerendered at build time for SEO.
+The app runs on a Node server for SSR.

 ---